-- Get the vehicles close enough so the jumper cables can reach, but be sure the vehicles aren't touching each other.
+Get the vehicles close enough so the jumper cables can reach, but be sure the vehicles aren't touching each other.
 If they are, it could cause a ground connection you don't want.
-You wouldn't be able to start your Buick, and the bad grounding could damage the electrical systems. - To avoid the possibility of the vehicles rolling, set the parking brake firmly on both vehicles involved in the jump start procedure.
-Put your automatic transaxle in PARK (P) before setting the parking brake. - 3.
-Turn off the ignition on both vehicles.
+You wouldn't be able to start your vehicle, and the bad grounding could damage the electrical systems.

+To avoid the possibility of the vehicles rolling, set the parking brake firmly on both vehicles involved in the jump start procedure.
+Put your automatic transaxle in PARK (P) before setting the parking brake.

+3. Turn off the ignition on both vehicles.
 Unplug unnecessary accessories plugged into the cigarette lighter or accessory power outlet.
 Turn off all lamps that aren't needed as well as radios.
 This will avoid sparks and help save both batteries.
 In addition, it could save your radio!

 If you leave your radio on, it could be badly damaged.
 The repairs wouldn't be covered by your warranty.
 Open the hoods and locate the batteries.
-(Your vehicle's battery is located under the windshield washer fluid reservoir.)
+(Your vehicle's battery is located toward the front of the passenger's side of the vehicle's engine, underneath a diagonal brace.)